TextBox — Smart UI JavaScript API

 ""

-<smart-text-box form='form1'></smart-text-box>
+<smart-text-box form="form1"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let form = textbox.form;
+const form = el.form;

 Provides supplemental helper text displayed beneath the element.
 This hint appears exclusively when the element is focused, offering contextual guidance to the user during interaction.

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let hint = textbox.hint;
+const hint = el.hint;

 Controls whether the horizontal scroll bar within the dropdown menu is visible.
 This setting allows you to enable or disable horizontal scrolling for dropdown content that extends beyond the visible area.